Save Space With

 It’s very easy for closets to become the most cluttered area of any home.
 Why?
 Simply put, closets are really nothing more than glorified dumping grounds . . .
 I mean storage spaces!

-Whether you live in an efficiency apartment or a 50 room mansion, closet clutter happens.
-I never hear of anyone saying they have sufficient closet space.
+Whether you live in an efficiency apartment or a 50-room mansion, closet clutter happens.
+No matter where they live or how large the home, I never hear of anyone saying they have sufficient closet space.

 We all would probably love to have a custom walk-in closet like the one in this picture, but most of us have to deal with the more standard closet space designed by builders for the average middle income family homes.
 Some of us even have to deal with tiny, cramped apartment closets or dorm rooms!